The $^{6}$H states studied in the $^2\text{He}(^8\text{He},^4\text{He})$ reaction and evidence of extremely correlated character of the $^{5}$H ground state: The H data

-The background contribution can be further reduced by taking into account the empty target data, see Fig.\ \ref{fig:empty} (a).
-This background has two components in the $\{E_T,E_{3\text{H}}\}$ plane: the flat component, weakly depending on energy, and the ``dangerous'' narrow ``ridge'' at small $E_{3\text{H}}$ values.
-This background was approximated by a smooth analytical function, see Fig.\ \ref{fig:empty} (b), and then a MC procedure was used to subtract it from the data.
+This subtraction procedure is based on assumption that the empty target contribution is sufficiently smooth in the kinematical space.
+The empty target data histogram in the $\{E_T,E_{3\text{H}}\}$ plane is shown in Fig.\ \ref{fig:empty} (a).
+This background has two components: the flat component, weakly depending on energy, and the relatively narrow ``ridge'' at small $E_{3\text{H}}$ values.
+It was approximated by a smooth analytical function, see Fig.\ \ref{fig:empty} (b), and then a MC procedure was used to subtract it from the data.
 The subtraction results obtained with the empty-target data normalized to the $^8$He incoming beam flux are shown in Fig.\ \ref{fig:epsdis-all}.
+The motivation for the use of complicated ``two-dimensional'' background subtraction procedure and important conclusions obtained as a result of this procedure are emphasized by the following two issues.

-It can be seen in Figs.\ \ref{fig:epsdis-all} (c,d) that the subtraction procedure reduces to zero the contributions in the kinematically forbidden ranges $\varepsilon=2E_{3\text{H}}/E_T>1$ for the MM ranges $\{3.5,5.5\}$ and $\{5.5,7.5\}$.
-In the MM range $E_T<3$ MeV the whole $^{6}$H spectrum is effectively reduced to zero, see Fig.\ \ref{fig:epsdis-all} (a).
-The latter observation is confirmed by the energy distribution in Fig.\ \ref{fig:epsdis-all} (b): this distribution is flat and there is no considerable signature of the event concentration in the kinematically allowed range $\varepsilon<1$.
+(i) One may see in Figs.\ \ref{fig:epsdis-all} (c,d) that the subtraction procedure reduces to zero the contributions in the kinematically forbidden ranges $\varepsilon=2E_{3\text{H}}/E_T>1$ for the MM ranges $\{3.5,5.5\}$ and $\{5.5,7.5\}$.
+This is a good indication that the background subtraction procedure is reasonably well ``calibrated'' for the energy region of interest.

+(ii) The energy distribution in Fig.\ \ref{fig:epsdis-all} (b) is flat, and there is no considerable event concentration in the kinematically allowed range $\varepsilon<1$.
+If there is a flat background distribution in the $\{E_T,E_{3\text{H}}\}$ plane for $E_T<3$ MeV, then, evidently, the corresponding background contribution to the MM spectrum with the physical kinematical selection $E_{3\text{H}}< E_T/2$ should be linear at $E_T<3$.
+This is actually taking place, and, as a result, the whole $^{6}$H spectrum is effectively reduced to zero in the MM range $E_T<3$ MeV, see Fig.\ \ref{fig:epsdis-all} (a).